ESA Phase I, II, & III Audits

-Environmental site assessments, or ESAs, have three phases.
-Depending on the results from the previous phase, the next one may or may not be necessary.
-Clean Management has compiled a breakdown of the Phase I, II, and III audits below.
+Environment site assessment, or ESA, is a study of a certain land area and the activities that have taken place there.
+The purpose of the study is to determine if there is any environmental contamination and how to mitigate that contamination.
+ESAs have three phases.
+Depending on the results from the previous phase, professionals may or may not need to perform the next one.
+Clean Management Group has compiled a breakdown of the ESA process and Phase I, II, and III audits below.

 Companies conduct Phase I audits when there is the potential for site contamination.
-In addition to the physical site inspection, auditors review site records and interview property owners, residents, and any other party that has a direct connection to the site.
+In addition to the physical site inspection, auditors review site records.
+They also interview property owners, residents, and any other party that has a direct connection to the site.

 Thorough inspections take time, as government records can be detailed and the sources of contamination are not always straightforward.
-Trained auditors will be able to assess the origin of the contamination–if it exists–by completing a comprehensive review process in Phase I.
+Trained auditors will be able to assess the origin of the contamination–if it exists–by completing a comprehensive review process at the end of a Phase I environmental audit.

 The Phase II audit builds upon the first stage.
 It includes a mandatory sampling of items that were mentioned in Phase I. Once samples are acquired, they will go to a laboratory for analysis.
-Their results will direct the course of action for the Phase III audit.
+Their results will direct the course of action for the Phase III audit, if the results warrant another phase.

 Phase II actions include, but are not limited to, testing the following areas of interest: